lucasgautheron/active-inference-with-people/README.md

-# Adaptive Bayesian testing with PsyNet
+# Active inference for real-time adaptive testing with PsyNet

 This experiment implements real-time adaptive testing using active inference in PsyNet.